This page is written to help draw your attention to the most important factors to consider when deciding which grand piano to buy.

 - Finally most piano exams are taken on a good grand piano because the action is different and more sensitive, it’s preferable to practice on one too.

 Are you tall?
 Is there enough leg room?

 Leg room on pianos varies in height from 58 -70cm (Measure your leg from floor to top of knee!).
 Grands and small modern uprights are usually about 62cm from the floor to the under side of the keyboard.
 With grands, this can be increased by about 3cm by using glass caster cups; the angle of the pedals may then need adapting as these are raised up too.
 (A Yamaha U3 upright has leg room of 62cm whereas a German Steingraeber 118 and many Kawai uprights have 70cm and an older Blüthner 65cm.
 A small modern Zender has only 58.5cm!)

 Do you need book holders?

 If you use thick music books, then a couple of book holders can be fitted.
-Older uprights usually have them, and modern ones and grands usually don’t.
+Older uprights usually have them, but modern ones and grands usually don’t.
 Most serious musicians require them.

-It’s most important to note that as the soundboard vibrates the sound bounces back off a wooden floor, making the piano sound much louder then it does on a carpeted one.
-If you’re buying a soft toned piano such as an old style Bluthner then this may not be a problem.
-However if you’re buying a bright sounding modern Yamaha or Bosendorfer then it’s likely you’ll need to put a rug under the piano, and may also need to introduce other absorbent material to the room such as drapes or tapestries.
+It’s most important to note that as the soundboard vibrates the sound that bounces back off a wooden floor, making the piano sound much louder then it does on carpeted flooring.
+If you’re buying a soft toned piano such as an old style Blüthner then this may not be a problem.
+However if you’re buying a bright sounding modern Yamaha or Bösendorfer then it’s likely you’ll need to put a rug under the piano, and may also need to introduce other absorbent material to the room such as drapes or tapestries.
 In this way you should be able to arrive at the ideal acoustic.
 IMPORTANT: if you have underfloor heating this can dry out a piano and you will either need to isolate it or humidify the room (see below).

 Underfloor heating – beware!